The more progress you make with your guitar, the more you will learn about new techniques, and the more you will want to progress and play faster.

 All learning follows a curve, and learning guitar is no different: a period of rapid learning (everything is new, you learn more every day) followed by a plateau where you may feel stagnant and like you are learning nothing new, then the curve rises again when you get over this obstacle.

 Playing guitar fast is not only to impress your friends, but reaching a certain speed means that you gain flexibility, learn to relax your fingers, and feel a greater freedom in your movements.
+It also means that you can nail those lines from jazz guitar and rock guitar - those guitar licks and guitar solos that inspire everyone to play - and play songs with complex guitar lines.

 How do you play the guitar fast?
 Are there tricks you can learn?
 Can any guitarist do it?
 Do you need a guitar teacher?